-Visualize divergences on the RSI (or any oscillator) with the beautiful Algo Divergences indicator.
+Visualize divergences on the RSI (or any oscillator) with the beautiful indicator.
 These divergences can also be used as part of a strategy within the StratBuilder.
 Everything is customizable, from the colors to the plots to the lookback to identify divergences.
 Comes FREE with the StratBuilder.

 But first, we need to define some terms.